lerna-ai/architecture/Component_Recommendation.md

 </p>

 # Lerna AI Recommendation Service
-Lerna Recommendation Service is an optional service on Lerna stack and is based on ActionML and Universal Recommender.
+Lerna Recommendation Service is an optional service on Lerna stack that is based on [ActionML](https://github.com/actionml) and [Universal Recommender](https://github.com/actionml/universal-recommender).
-It uses MongoDB to persist model configuration, Apache Spark to run data analysis and ElasticSearch to persist and retrieve model results.
+It uses MongoDB to persist model configurations and data, Apache Spark to run training tasks, and ElasticSearch to persist and retrieve the trained models.

 ![Lerna AI Recommendation Service](images/Recommendation.png)

-## Run
+## Execution

-Lerna Recommendation service infrastructure is  based on [Harness Docker Compose repo](https://github.com/actionml/harness-docker-compose) but used dedicated EC2 instances for Spark, ElasticSearch and Mongo.
+Lerna Recommendation service infrastructure is based on [Harness Docker Compose repo](https://github.com/actionml/harness-docker-compose) and it uses dedicated EC2 instances for Spark, ElasticSearch, and Mongo.

 ## Configuration

 ### Spark

-In order to install Spark we use the following steps (AWS, EC2, Ubuntu image)
+In order to install Spark, use the following steps (AWS, EC2, Ubuntu image):

-> 📝 we recommend to using a r4.4xlarge EC2 instance with 100GB disk to host Spark.
+> 📝 we recommend using an r4.4xlarge EC2 instance with 100GB disk to host Spark.

 Install JDK 11